rayanesouuuu1234/student/README.md

 Students can create accounts and login with the same account credentials.
 This is done in order to allow independent tracking of college applications, creating a highly personalized experience.
 The creation of the account is done using a POST method in the API endpoint /api/users.
 These credentials are stored in the backend in an SQLite database, and are fetched using the GET method under the same endpoint.

-Upon logging in, the student is redirected to the MyScout page.
-Here, the student can add their initial colleges to the list.
-They can always add further colleges to their list in the future.
-Both of these features work using a PUT method under the API endpint /api/users/edit.
-There is also a college delete feature, where the user can delete specific colleges from the list.
-This is done using a DELETE method under the edit endpoint.
+Upon logging in, the student is redirected to the Travel home page.
+These features work using a PUT method under the API endpint /api/users/.

-IMPORTANT: The colleges are saved as a list, and are fetched using this code line: json.loads(user.college_list).
+IMPORTANT: The travel elements are saved as a list, and are fetched using this code line: json.loads(user.travel_list).
 This list is saved in the SQLite database, and is unique to each user.
-The third screenshot in the Personal Project Reference includes this code.
-While the college list might not be visible due to being stored in an SQLite database, it is being fetched in the backend and frontend nonetheless.
-An image of the SQLite database will be included later in the document.

-This project includes a machine learning feature that uses a linear regression model to predict the student's admission decision based on user-entered data such as their SAT score, GPA, and the number of extracurriculars.
-The dataset used is representative of the most competitive American universities, and is stored in a .csv file in the backend.